at the University of Pittsburgh are a centerpiece of cultural

 Finnish Room through the Finlandia Foundation.
 Checks should be

-written to the "Finlandia Foundation, Pittsburgh Nationality Room"
+made out to “Finlandia Foundation, Pittsburgh Nationality Room”

 Online / Credit Card: